 32. And what he has seen and heard, he bears witness to it, and no one is receiving his witness.

-33. The one who receives his witness has set his seal that God is true.
+33. He who receives his witness has set his seal that God is true.

 34. He whom God has sent speaks the words of God, for God does not give the Spirit by measure.